qcook2000/LED/README.md

 Setup on the Raspberry Pi:
     - Download Raspbian Jessie Lite image:
         - https://www.raspberrypi.org/documentation/installation/installing-images/README.md
-    - Load the image to a micro SD.
-Add a empty ssh file so that the Raspberry Pi accepts incoming SSH requests after it boots.
+    - Follow these instructions to load the image to a micro SD, add a empty ssh file so that the Raspberry Pi accepts incoming SSH requests after it boots.
         - instructions to load: http://blog.smalleycreative.com/linux/setup-a-headless-raspberry-pi-with-raspbian-jessie-on-os-x/
     - Put the SD card into the Raspberry Pi.
 Connect via ethernet to your router.
             - note that if the name isn't immediately obvious, you could brute force in by trying: